ALS: Environmental and other factors

 The multi-step hypothesis suggests the disease is caused by some interaction between an individual's genetic risk factors and their cumulative lifetime of exposures to environmental factors, termed their exposome.
 The most consistent lifetime exposures associated with developing ALS (other than genetic mutations) include heavy metals (e.g. lead and mercury), chemicals (e.g. pesticides and solvents), electric shock, physical injury (including head injury), and smoking (in men more than women).
-Overall these effects are small, with each exposure in isolation only increasing the likelihood of a very rare condition by a small amount.
-For instance, an individual's lifetime risk of developing ALS might go from "1 in 400" without exposure to between "1 in 300" and "1 in 200" if they were exposed to heavy metals.
-Some industries are heavily dependent upon the use or exposure to these environmental factors, increasing employees' susceptibility.
-Agricultural tasks can be intertwined with as many as 5 such risk factors excluding workers' smoking preferences.

-A range of other factors have weaker evidence supporting them and include participation in professional sports, having a lower body mass index, lower educational attainment, manual occupations, military service, exposure to Beta-N-methylamino-L-alanin (BMAA), and viral infections.
+Generally, the effect of each exposure is relatively small.
+For instance, an individual's lifetime risk of developing ALS might increase from "1 in 400" without exposure to between "1 in 300" and "1 in 200" if they were exposed to heavy metals.
+Some industries are heavily dependent upon the use or exposure to these environmental factors, which may increase employees' susceptibility.
+For example, agricultural tasks may involve as many as 5 such risk factors excluding workers' smoking habits.
+A range of other factors have weaker evidence supporting them and include participation in professional sports, having a lower body mass index, lower educational attainment, manual occupations, military service, exposure to beta-Methylamino-L-alanine (BMAA), and viral infections.

 Although some personality traits, such as openness, agreeableness and conscientiousness appear remarkably common among patients with ALS, it remains open whether personality can increase susceptibility to ALS directly.
 Instead, genetic factors giving rise to personality might simultaneously predispose people to develop ALS, or the above personality traits might underlie lifestyle choices which are in turn risk factors for ALS.

 Viruses and retrotransposons

-Many ALS patients have substantially increased expression of endogenous retroviruses (HERVs).
-These are remnants of previous infections that may have happened early in human evolution and remained integrated in the human genome.
-Similarly, about one in five people with ALS had high levels of retrotransposon activation and TDP-43 dysfunction.
-Retrotransposons are "jumping genes" that can move around in the human genome.
-TDP-43 is a gene that inhibits activation of HIV genes but also regulates human genes.
-In neurons of ALS patients or those with frontotemporal dementia (FTD), TDP-43 appears to depart the cell nucleus and goes on to form abnormal aggregates in the cytoplasm.
-TDP-43 can activate retrotransposons and thus may cause ALS.
+Many ALS patients have substantially increased expression of endogenous retroviruses (HERVs), which are remnants of infections that may have happened early in human evolution and remained integrated in the human genome.
+Similarly, about one in five people with ALS had high levels of retrotransposon activation and dysfunction of TDP-43, a protein which regulates human gene expression and inhibits activation of retroviral genes.
 Preliminary data suggest that antiviral therapy may be used to treat ALS and related diseases.

+Autoimmune processes

+Multiple studies have provided evidence suggesting that motor neurons in ALS patients may be susceptible to inflammatory responses driven by autoreactive immune cells.
+In 1991, researchers with Baylor College of Medicine found that antibodies could be used to target motor neurons in a mouse model, leading to limb weakness and other symptoms similar to ALS symptoms in humans.
+In 2025, researchers at Columbia University Medical School and La Jolla Institute for Immunology published the first study showing inflammatory T cells targeting a specific antigen (vulnerable site) on motor neurons in patients with ALS.